mratsim/constantine/constantine/platforms/gpu/README.md

-# Accelerator compilation targets
+# GPU compilation targets

-For accelerators, Constantine JIT-compiles the cryptographic kernels via LLVM.
+For CPUs, Constantine JIT-compiles the cryptographic kernels via LLVM.

 This allows targeting several devices with a single frontend, the LLVM IR.